 Continuing Education Information

-According to the U.S. Bureau of Labor Statistics (BLS), job growth for motorcycle mechanics was expected to increase 24% between 2010 and 2020, which is a faster rate than the average of all other occupations (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), job growth for motorcycle mechanics was expected to increase 6% between 2012 and 2022, which is slower than the average of all other occupations (www.bls.gov).
 This increase may be attributed to the growth in the amount of registered motorcycles, the BLS noted.
-According to the BLS, the mean annual wage for motorcycle mechanics was $34,910 in May 2012.
+According to the BLS, the mean annual wage for motorcycle mechanics was $35,400 in May 2013.

 Related to Motorcycle Technician Associate's Degree

 Individuals who enjoy working with motorcycles may consider a career as a motorcycle maintenance technician.
 Most employers...

 Find out what being a Yamaha motorcycle technician entails.
 See what education and training is required for employment.
 Get the...